"When you were born you cried and the world rejoiced. Live your life so that when you die, the world cries and you rejoice." ~ Cherokee

 Tao Te Ching, attributed to Lao-Tzu

-There has been a lot written about leadership, and you do not have to look far to find a course, article or book on the subject.
+A lot has been written about leadership, and you do not have to look far to find a course, article or book on the subject.
 When I think of the most powerful and empowering form of leadership, servant leadership immediately comes to mind.
 A servant leader places the needs of others first and helps people develop to their maximum potential.
 I believe that every person is capable of being such a leader.
 And leadership from all of us has never been more important.

 My take on the 10 most important principles of leadership:

 • Service: In the words of the Jewish leader Hillel, the Elder, “…If Only for Myself, Who Am I?
 If Not Now When?”
 We need each other now more than ever before.
-My mentors taught me the invaluable lesson of the Circle of Giving and I quote Sir Wilfred T Grenfell in my book, Dreams for Kids, Changing the World…One Person at a Time,The service we render others is the rent we pay for our room on this earth.”
+My mentors taught me the invaluable lesson of the Circle of Giving, and I quote Sir Wilfred T Grenfell in my book Dreams for Kids, Changing the World…One Person at a Time, ” The service we render others is the rent we pay for our room on this earth.”
 Service is the essence of a fulfilled life.
 A servant leader is a leader among leaders.

 • Humor: The fact is life is meant to be fun.
 Laugh more, frown less.
 Let go of the serious and enjoy this ride.
 People will notice.
 And they will follow.